msaroufim/mynotes/robot-arm.md

         s = np.concatenate((a1xy_/200, finger/200, dist1 + dist2, [1. if self.on_goal else 0.]))
         return s, r, done
 ```
 We still have one more loose end when it comes to the arm environment, we need to update what's displayed on screen and we can do this by adding an additional function to our ```Viewer``` class.
-The ```update_arm``` function works in teh following way
+The ```update_arm``` function works in the following way
 1. Calculate joint positions
 2. Calculate new joint positions after movement
-3. Given the new joint positions use trigonometry to move each vertex of each rectangle
+3. Given the new joint positions use trigonometry to move each vertex of each rectangle the appropriate amount
 4. Redraw the rectangles

 ```python